anh-tong/anh-tong.github.io/_posts/2021-11-10-malliavin_calculus.md

 ## Introduction

-This is a long post distilling some concepts of Malliavin Calculus based on <a href="https://people.math.wisc.edu/~kurtz/NualartLectureNotes.pdf">this lecture note</a> and also compared to <a href="http://hairer.org/notes/Malliavin.pdf">Martin Hairer's lecture note</a>.
+This is a long post distilling some concepts of Malliavin Calculus and based on the <a href="http://hairer.org/notes/Malliavin.pdf">lecture note</a> of <a href="https://en.wikipedia.org/wiki/Martin_Hairer"> Martin Hairer</a>.

 **Motivation** Malliavin calculus is a modern tool tackling with differentiating random variable defined on a Gaussian probability space w.r.t. the underlying noise.